codelicia/xulieta/README.md

 - `validator`: performs verification on a given code block
 - `outputFormatters`: personalized output formatter
 - `exclude`: excluded directory or files

+### Command name

+For historic reasons and the sake of the Brazilian MEME we keep the original command `xulieta check:erromeu`.

 ## Plugins